Archive product

 Description

 Coconut cup from 1700.
-Liturgical vessel in the shape of a basin, framed in gilded copper, probably used for baptism or other types of ablutions.
+A liturgical vessel in the shape of a bowl, framed in gilded copper, probably used for baptism or other types of ablutions.

-The particularly noteworthy feature is the embossed and gilded copper frame, which, together with the shell mounted on two volutes, forms the handle of the basin; the contrast between the dark patina of the coconut shell and the gold of the trim, along with the simplicity of the overall design, makes this a truly valuable item, as well as rare, since similar types are found on the Teutonic Order's territory but with elaborate finishes in sculpture.
+The particularly noteworthy feature is the embossed and gilded copper frame, which, together with the shell mounted on two volutes, creates the bowl's handle; the contrast between the dark patina of the coconut shell and the gold of the trim, along with the simplicity of the overall design, makes this a truly valuable item, as well as rare, since similar types are found on the Teutonic field but with refined finishes in sculpture.

 This artifact, clearly attributable to Tuscan craftsmanship, originates from the Grand Duchy of Tuscany and can be dated to the early 18th century.
 Its condition is excellent, with signs of wear consistent with its age.

-Indian walnuts, prized as an exotic delicacy and considered an antidote to poisons, have been favored by major collectors, especially residents of Northern Europe, who gathered them in Kunstkammer collections both as natural specimens and as intricately carved and decorated frames made from precious materials by master goldsmiths, as splendid collectible items.
-In this artifact, the nut has only been smoothed and polished, then placed in a frame.
+Indian walnuts, prized as an exotic delicacy and considered an antidote to poisons, have been favored by prominent collectors, especially residents of Northern Europe, who gathered them in Kunstkammer collections both as naturalia and as intricately carved and decorated frames made from precious materials, as part of the collections of great goldsmiths, as magnificent collector's items.
+In this artifact, the nut has been simply smoothed and polished, then placed in a frame.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture from the 19th century is associated with the Biedermeier style, which was dominant during that period.
+Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, using dark stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators.
+This demonstrates admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character within its national context.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the buyer's perspective because many counterfeit items circulate on the market.
+This is ultimately crucial from the buyer's perspective, as many counterfeit products circulate on the market.
 Luxury Products provides a certificate confirming that the product matches the actual description and photograph.
-We have at your disposal art appraisers, historians, and experts from around the world.
+We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details